homeymusic/mami.codi.beaty.R/README.md

 ## Pseudo-Octaves: Perception of Stretching and Compressing

-### Heurisitc to Find Pseudo Octave of a N-Tone Chord
+### Heuristic to Find Pseudo Octave of a N-Tone Chord

 $$
 \begin{aligned}